danomarr/sunday-game-brunch/_posts/2016-08-08-character-creation.md

   - important
 ---
 ![](http://forum.gruppolucenera.net/Public/forum/avatar/Master/200610616333_disasterc.jpg)
 When creating your character you can be any race (human, elf, dwarf, halfling, gnome, half-orc, half-elf, dragonborn, tiefling) and any class from the Players Handbook.
-The starting stats will be a standard point buy, use the app.
+The starting stats will be a standard point buy, use the [this](http://1-dot-encounter-planner.appspot.com/point-buy-calculator.html).
 So the highest possible starting stat is 15 before racial bonuses.

 Choose a background from the Players Handbook, and I would like you to use these backgrounds as a framework for writing down your characters own story.
 If you can't find a background that you like modify one, or create a new one that feels great to you.
 I can then help you decide which proficiency bonuses and such your character should have 😄